 Online kundalini yoga classes with Julie Greenhalgh in central Harpenden

 My yoga sessions are currently based over zoom and so the yoga is online, but I will soon be back offering yoga from my garden which is within walking distance of Harpenden town centre.
 When the weather permits, I also host yoga classes in my garden at the front of the yoga studio.
-My kundalini yoga classes are suitable for both adults and children.
-I offer a free yoga class trial for your first session.
+My kundalini yoga classes are suitable for both adults and teenagers.